-Each cultural tourism exploration to Kiix̣in lasts approximately three hours.
+Each cultural tourism exploration to Kiix̣in lasts approximately four hours.
 Guided by Huu-ay-aht Traditional Knowledge Holders, groups hike along an old-growth rainforest trail with boardwalk sections and stairs, leading to a beautiful protected beach with rocky ledges and tide pools.

 Please consider the following before booking:

 - The hike to Kiix̣in is a MODERATE PLUS hike, with some challenging areas that may include muddy, slippery, uneven and steep terrain, along with some stairs and boardwalk.
 Unfortunately, people with injuries, mobility challenges or hiking-restricted medical conditions cannot be accommodated.

 - Children aged seven and older must be accompanied by a parent or guardian aged 19 years or older.

 - Parent(s) or guardian(s) are responsible for the supervision, safety, and behaviour of their child/children on the tour.
 Running, rough play, and dangerous behaviour is unacceptable.
 The Tour Guide has the right to deny or refuse tours at any time.

 - Liability waiver forms must be signed before tour departure.

 - Washroom facilities are available for emergency only.